ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 ---
 layout: post
-title: "How To Measure Stuff Sometimes"
-excerpt: Sometimes you might actually want the distribution of a thing instead of whatever individual difference measure you're using.
+title: "Interpretability As A Science"
+excerpt: Knowing the typical or base distribution of a measure is important to be able to interpret a specific outcome of that measure!
-tags: interpretability math
+tags: interpretability math statistics hypothesis-testing
 date: 2024-03-09
 modified_date: 2024-03-09
 katex: True
 ---

-[//]: # _Epistemic Status_: Haven't engaged enough with existing interpretability folks to know if this is common knowledge already, imposter syndrome, I just need to write/publish.

-_tl;dr_: {{ page.excerpt }}
+__tl;dr__: {{ page.excerpt }}

-### Todos
-- reference causal
-- reference ACDC, others
-- reference MIRI stuff
-- state its just some thoughts, not a full thing
-- maybe everyone knows this already

-# A More Persuasive Version As a Research Proposal
+_Epistemic Status_:
+I've read the main mechanistic interpretability papers, a smattering of the blog posts on the Alignment Forum, and am familiar with mainstream ML interpetability work.
+See the Motivation section for more.

+Audience: You know some ML math basics, like how losses are typically computed.

-## Abstract
+### Abstract

-Mechanistic interpretability research currently approaches the problem from a machine learning perspective: with tools for black-box explainability in hand, how can we "open-up" the box and understand what is going on under the hood?
-From an alternative perspective,
+{:.no_toc}
-I argue that white-box interpretability of machine learning models is directly analogous to the classical scientific study of real world phenomena.
+I think white-box interpretability of machine learning models is directly analogous to the classical scientific study of real world phenomena.
 Questions such as
 "What is this mechanism doing?",